 What does substance of concern mean?

 Substance of concern in ESPR is a broad regulatory category covering not just classic hazardous substances but also substances that can undermine reuse or recycling.
-The category therefore links chemical risk and circularity friction inside one disclosure-relevant concept.
+It links chemical composition with circularity and product-information duties because a substance can matter through risk, reuse friction, recycling interference, or passport disclosure requirements.

 Official definitions by source